The Cut of Your Diamond

-At My Diamonds we would recommend that you buy the best cut grade that you can afford.
+At Monroe Yorke Diamonds we would recommend that you buy the best cut grade that you can afford.
 The artisans skill at cutting your diamond will determine it's ultimate beauty and therefore it's value.
 It is these skills which result in the overall appearance of your diamond.

 The cut grade is measured by GIA and other specialised laboratories to determine the performance of the diamond, or in other terms, it's sparkle, brilliance and reflection of light